naveenramasamy11/kubernetes-automation/README.md

   - k8s-node-joining
 ```

-### Lets get a sample inventory you can make use of
+### A blueprint of the inventory that you can use.

 ```---
 all: